FabricMC/fabric-docs/develop/classtweaker/accesswidening.md

 Then, search for the element you want to modify, and the access widener entry will be listed as `AW` under the result:

 ![linkie search results](/assets/develop/classtweaker/accesswidening/linkie-search-results.png)

+You can copy it and then paste the entry in your class tweaker file.

+## Applying Changes {#applying-changes}

+To see your changes applied, you must refresh your gradle project [regenerate sources](../getting-started/generating-sources).
+The targeted elements should have their access limits modified appropriately.
+If modifications do not appear, you can try [validating the file](../classtweaker/index#validating-the-file) and see if any errors appear.

+The modified targets can then be used without any additional steps.